 In the United States, 1 out of every 3 people have some type of diabetes!
 This is a staggering amount.
-In urban areas and in rural areas this number is actually even higher!

 There are many ways that diabetes affects the human body, which is why it is so necessary for us to continue to work towards finding a permanent solution.
-Amongst the many specific ways that diabetes hurts the body, in general it slows down almost every function we are able to do.
+Amongst the many specific ways that diabetes hurts the body, in general it slows down almost every function we need to do.

 What is Diabetic Neuropathy?

 Diabetic Neuropathy can be a debilitating condition that nobody should have to deal with.
 Peripheral neuropathy occurs when the peripheral nerves are damaged, often causing weakness, numbness, and pain.

 Peripheral neuropathy generally will affect either the hands or feet, but it can spread to other areas of your body as well.

 Scientifically speaking, your peripheral nervous system is responsible for sending information from your brain and spine (the central nervous system), through the rest of your body.

 If this system is affected, it can cause serious problems for many parts of your body.